 Identify new advances presented at 2021 AASLD and assess their potential impact on clinical practice

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the New Mexico Medical Society (NMMS) through the joint providership of the Rehoboth McKinley Christian Health Care Services (RMCHCS) and the Southern California Society of Gastroenterology (SCSG).
 RMCHCS is accredited by NMMS to provide continuing medical education for physicians.

-RMCHCS designates this live activity for a maximum of TBD AMA PRA Category 1 Credit(s) ™.
+RMCHCS designates this live activity for a maximum of 7.0 AMA PRA Category 1 Credit(s) ™.
 Physicians should claim only the credits commensurate with the extent of their participation in the activity.

 The Liver Symposium Co-Chair Committee

 Steven-Huy Han, MD